danielyu128/danielyu128/README.md

 💻 Currently learning full-stack development through [The Odin Project](https://www.theodinproject.com/)
 🚀 Passionate about building projects that solve real-world problems
 📚 Interests: AI/ML, web development, finance tech
-🏄 Hobbies ---> When I'm not coding, I love: Running and fitness, cooking new recipes, trying new restaurants with my friends on what we call "food days", and spending quality time with family and friends.
-Speaking of running, my goal is to hopefully run an IRONMAN in the next 5 years
+🏄 Hobbies & Interests
+Outside of coding, I’m all about:
+- 🏃‍♂️ Running & fitness (dreaming of an IRONMAN in 5 years!)
+- 🍳 Cooking up new recipes
+- 🍽️ “Food days” with friends, exploring new restaurants
+- 👨‍👩‍👧‍👦 Quality time with family & friends

 ---

 ### 🔨 Tech Stack